What is it?

 The Renault Twingo GT is a performance-pitched version of a novel city car.

 Rear engine, rear-wheel-drive, sharp turning circle.

 The Renault Twingo GT offers pace and handling improvements over the standard Twingo, but not to a level that makes it truly sporty.

 The Renault Twingo has enjoyed a complex history.
-It started life in 1993 as a quirky city car that could only bought as a left-hand-drive model, then evolved into a somewhat dull if right-hand-drive available second-generation model in 2008.
+It started life in 1993 as a quirky city car that could only bought as a left-hand-drive model, then evolved into a somewhat dull second-generation model (albeit available in right-hand drive) in 2008.

 The third-generation model is a different proposition altogether.
 Signing a partnership deal with Mercedes-Benz enabled Renault to turn the concept on its head.
 The third-generation Twingo, closely related to Merc’s smart forfour, combines style and space thanks chiefly to its rear-mounted engine under the boot and the consequent rear-wheel-drive powertrain.